yogat3ch/writing/Dynamic Voting System.md

 Users may revoke their vote from any piece of legislation during the vote process at any point prior to the ratification decision at the conclusion of the vote period.

 #### Override
-In emergency circumstances such as natural disaster, threat of war, etc it may be necessary to bring legislation to vote with more immediacy than the next cycle in which it's **political topic** area comes
+In emergency circumstances such as natural disaster, threat of war, etc it may be necessary to bring legislation to vote with more immediacy than the next cycle in which it's **topic area** would have come up for vote.

 ### Abstention